 When you ask people if you like to play on a gaming desktop or a gaming laptop, people are divided.
 Yes, gaming desktop PCs are much more powerful in specs but gaming laptops are not too far behind.
 Gaming laptops also give you the ability to play anywhere mainly because of their portability.
 Some people actually do prefer gaming laptops over gaming rigs because of that reason.

 Now, since laptops are already more than capable of playing the high-end games, it still lags a bit behind the desktop gaming rigs.
 You’re probably asking, “is there a way to improve the graphical performance of my laptop?”
-Actually, there is a way that you can increase the performance of your laptop and that is via the External GPU.
+Actually, there is a way that you can increase the performance of your laptop and that is via an external graphics card.

 Below you’ll see our entry list of the external GPUs that we are going to discuss in this article.